Belinda Balluku: 2025 corruption investigation

 In November 2025, Albania’s Special Anti-Corruption Structure (SPAK) announced criminal charges against Balluku and several officials from the Ministry of Infrastructure and Energy in connection with the public tender for the Llogara Tunnel.
 According to the prosecutors’ filing, Signal messages recovered from the phone of Evis Berberi, then director of the Albanian Road Authority, allegedly showed Balluku discussing tender deadlines and bidder details.
 SPAK accuses the group of “creating unjust advantages” for the Turkish consortium Intekar Yapi & ASL Insaat in violation of Albania’s procurement laws (Law 162/2020 and Decision 285/2021).
-Balluku has denied wrongdoing.
+Balluku has denied any wrongdoing.

-On 20 November 2025, Albania’s Special Court ordered two security measures against Deputy Prime Minister and Minister of Infrastructure and Energy Belinda Balluku: suspension from her governmental duties and a ban on leaving the country.
+On 20 November 2025, the Special Court Against Corruption and Organized Crime ordered two security measures against Deputy Prime Minister and Minister of Infrastructure and Energy Belinda Balluku: suspension from her governmental duties and a ban on leaving the country.
 Balluku had previously stated in parliament that she would not comment on ongoing investigations and had reaffirmed her support for the justice reform.

+On February 26, Edi Rama, Prime Minister of Albania and leader of Socialist Party of Albania, dismissed Belinda Balluku from the government as the investigation intensified.

+Parliamentary vote on immunity and arrest authorization

+Earlier measures imposed by SPAK include suspension from public office and a ban on leaving Albania, with her passport blocked while the investigation proceeds.
+Despite these existing restrictions, SPAK requested a stricter preventive measure (arrest or house arrest), arguing that there was risk of interference with the investigation, including alleged intimidation of witnesses and potential manipulation or destruction of evidence.
+Because Balluku is a sitting member of parliament, SPAK needed the Assembly to lift her parliamentary immunity before any arrest measure could be executed.

+On 12 March 2026, the Albanian parliament rejected SPAK’s request to lift Balluku’s immunity, meaning she remains under investigation with existing restrictions such as the travel ban but cannot currently be arrested.